How Open Banking works

-We publish reports to help you see how we are performing.
+Every quarter we publish reports to help you see how we are performing.
 They set out data on our uptime, downtime, response and error rates.
-They are usually published quarterly, but the first report only covers two weeks.

 To find out more about how we are doing, take a look at our Open Banking performance reports.

 If you're more interested in the technical side, take a look at the Open Banking Standard pages.